berttejeda/bert.lessons/terraform/lesson-01/introduction.md

   configuration code to define your IaC.
 With configuration code, you can deploy repeatable, ephemeral, consistent environments to vendors on the public, private, and hybrid clouds.
-- Some CM tools can also perform a degree of infrastructure provisioning, but not as well as Terraform, because this isn’t the task they were originally designed to do.
+- Some CM tools can also perform a degree of infrastructure provisioning, but not as well as Terraform, because this isn't the task they were originally designed to do.
   The same can be said the other way around.
 -  The difference between CM and provisioning tools is a matter of philosophy
     - CM tools favor mutable infrastructure, whereas Terraform and other provisioning tools favor immutable infrastructure